 Full disclosure: someone always breaks a nail during a long journey.
 And it can hurt pretty bad if you don’t get rid of any sharpness pronto.

-That’s why we suggest you take a nail file in your luggage, whether this is a basic emery board or a metal variety.
+That’s why I suggest you take a nail file in your luggage, whether this is a basic emery board or a metal variety.
 It will keep your nail game strong for the duration of your trip.

 24. Hair Ties